top of page

 Search

-3+2 vs Full 5-Axis Machining: Key Differences, Fixtures & Programming
+Understanding 3+2 vs Full 5-Axis Machining: A Comprehensive Guide

 In modern CNC manufacturing, 5-axis machining is one of the most powerful ways to increase part complexity, reduce setups, and improve surface quality.
-But not all 5-axis machining is the same.
+However, not all 5-axis machining is the same.

 Shops often compare 3+2 machining (positional 5-axis) with full simultaneous 5-axis machining.
 While both unlock multi-axis capabilities, they differ in machine requirements, CAM programming, fixtures, cycle times, and overall investment.